katholiek-onderwijs-vlaanderen/sri4node/README.md

 ## Request Tracking

-To be able to keep track of requests in the server logging and at the client, sri4node generates a short id for each request (reqId - not guaranteed to be uniq).
+To be able to keep track of requests in the server logging and at the client, sri4node generates a short id for each request (reqId - not guaranteed to be unique).
 This ID is used in all the sri4node logging (and also in the logging of sri4node application when they use `debug` and `error` from sri4node `common`), sri4node error responses and is passed to the client in the `vsko-req-id` header.

 ## Internal requests

 Sometimes one wants to do sri4node operations on its own API, but within the state of the current transaction.
 Internal requests can be used for this purpose.
-You provide similar input as a http request in a javascript object with the the database transaction to execute it on.
+You provide similar input as a http request in a javascript object with the database transaction to execute it on.
 The internal calls follow the same code path as http requests (inclusive plugins like for example security checks or version tracking). global.sri4node_internal_interface has following fields:

 * href: mandatory field
 * verb: mandatory field